lucianpls/QB3/README.md

 Version 1.1.0:
 - Better scan ordering, second order Hilbert curve is the default
     - 5% better compression with no speed penalty
-    - The legacy (Morton) scan order is available
+    - Legacy scan order (Morton) is optional
-- Small performance improvements and bug fixes
+- Minor performance improvements and bug fixes
 - Simplified code, removal of lookup tables for non-byte data
-- Stride decoding, allowind decoding to non-contiguous line buffers
+- Stride decoding to non-contiguous line buffers
 - Build system changes
+    - Removed MSVC project
-    - Removed MSVC project, CMake is the only build system
+    - CMake is the only build system
-    - Default build target is the library only, not the conversion program, eliminating external dependencies
+    - Default build target is the library, eliminating external dependencies
+    - Conversion utility is optional